SafaKtrcgl/SafaKtrcgl/README.md

 ### Hi there ^^
 I am Safa.
-I am a computer science engineering student who is interested in game programming and design patterns.
+I am a computer science engineering student who is interested in game programming and its patterns.

 - 🔭 I’m currently working on ExNatura: Nature Corrupted
 - 🌱 I’m currently learning UnrealEngine5 & C++